Nischal-ic/Low-Power-CMOS-Temperature-Sensor-with-Digital-Thermostat-Control/README.md

-# Low-Power CMOS Temperature Sensor with Digital Thermostat Control
+# Low-Power CMOS Temperature Sensor with Monte-Carlo Verified Analog Front-End

-*The purpose of this project is to design and simulate a low-power CMOS temperature-sensing front-end with a digital on/off thermostat controller for on-chip thermal monitoring applications.*
+*The purpose of this project is to design a low-power CMOS temperature-sensing front-end with a digital on/off thermostat controller, verified for robustness using Monte Carlo and corner analysis.*

 ---

-## Introduction
+## Overview
-This project presents a **CMOS-based temperature sensor** designed using **analog front-end circuits** in Cadence Virtuoso.
-The sensor converts temperature variations into a voltage signal, which is processed by a **digital thermostat controller** to generate an on/off control output.
-The design emphasizes **low-power operation**, making it suitable for **on-chip thermal monitoring** in integrated circuits.
+This project implements a **CMOS temperature sensor** with a **digital thermostat control** for threshold-based switching.
+The analog front-end converts temperature variations into a voltage signal, which is then compared to a reference to generate a digital output.
+The design emphasizes **low-power operation** suitable for on-chip thermal monitoring in integrated circuits.

 ---

 ## Design Methodology
-- Designed a **CMOS temperature-sensing front-end** using basic analog building blocks
+- Designed the **CMOS analog front-end** using standard **NMOS and PMOS devices**
-- Utilized temperature-dependent MOS characteristics for sensing
-- Implemented a **threshold-based digital controller** for temperature switching
+- Implemented a **digital on/off thermostat controller** for threshold detection
-- Optimized biasing for **low static power consumption**
+- Performed **parametric analysis** to study circuit behavior under varying temperature and device parameters
+- Conducted **Monte Carlo simulations** to evaluate performance variations due to process mismatch
-- Verified robustness using **corner and Monte Carlo analysis**
+- Verified robustness across **process corners (TT, FF, SS)**

 ---

-## System Description
-- The analog front-end generates a voltage proportional to temperature
-- A reference threshold determines the thermostat switching point
-- Digital output switches ON/OFF based on temperature comparison
-- Suitable for thermal protection and temperature-aware control systems

----

 ## Tools & Technologies
 - **EDA Tool:** Cadence Virtuoso
 - **Simulator:** Spectre
-- **Design Domain:** CMOS Analog Front-End Design
+- **Design Domain:** CMOS Analog Circuit Design
-- **Concepts Used:** Temperature sensing, biasing, comparators, low-power design
+- **Concepts Used:** Temperature sensing, comparator-based control, low-power analog design, Monte Carlo analysis

 ---